 Health care quality informs entire health care systems and is constantly being redefined based on new research and changing patient characteristics.
-Clinical science needs health care quality to identify strengths and weaknesses of interventions through both qualitative (patient satisfaction) and quantitative (patient remittance rates) measures and translational science uses health care quality definitions to interpret interventions across different fields where most hold similar health care quality standards.
+Clinical science uses health care quality to identify strengths and weaknesses of interventions through both qualitative (patient satisfaction) and quantitative (patient remittance rates) measures.
+Translational science uses health care quality definitions to interpret interventions across different fields with similar health care quality standards.

 Advice from authors on searching for information:

 It can be challenging to identify accepted standards of quality and determine if a specific clinical and translational research project improves health care quality.